Guang Gao: Education and early life

-Born in Tianjin in 1945 and brought up in a prominent physician family in China, Gao has received a strict education from early childhood both in traditional knowledge of Chinese history and culture, as well as in western science and English.
-Gao has shown his strong interest and curiosity in science subjects, and received his education at the elite Tsinghua University in Beijing.
+Born in Tianjin in 1945 and brought up in a prominent physician family in China, Gao received a strict education from early childhood both in traditional knowledge of Chinese history and culture, as well as in western science and English.
+Gao has shown his strong interest and curiosity in science subjects, and attended Tsinghua University in Beijing.
 In January 1980, Gao left China and pursued his graduate education in the United States.
 He received his master's degree and PhD degree in 1982 and 1986 respectively both in Computer Science at Massachusetts Institute of Technology (MIT).
-Gao is the first person from mainland China who received a Computer Science Ph.D. degree from MIT.
+Gao is the first person from mainland China who received a Computer Science PhD degree from MIT.

 Career and legacy

-Gao has begun his research career in the west as a junior faculty member at McGill University in 1987—at a time that the computer science community has a widespread doubt on the future of parallel computing in general and dataflow model of parallel computation in particular.
+Gao begun his research career in the west as a junior faculty member at McGill University in 1987—at a time that the computer science community has a widespread doubt on the future of parallel computing in general and dataflow model of parallel computation in particular.

-Gao has devoted a majority of his research and academic careers in carrying on the legacy of the MIT dataflow model research that he has participated in, and contributed to, during his Ph.D. project under Prof. Jack.
-B. Dennis and Arvind.
-The legacy of Gao's own research is to show that the fundamental value of the dataflow model of computation can be effectively explored and efficiently realized – and the superiority dataflow can be demonstrated even in parallel computer systems that are made of classical microprocessors with von-Neumann architectures and other components.
-To this end, Gao has led a series of parallel architecture and system projects where various aspects of dataflow models are improved and integrated in the design and implementation – ranging from innovations in programming paradigms, architecture features, system software technology, including novel program optimization and runtime system techniques.
+Gao devoted a majority of his research and academic career to carrying on the MIT dataflow model research that he participated in, and contributed to, during his PhD project under Jack Dennis and Arvind.
+Gao's research explores the value of the dataflow model of computation, and shows that it can be efficiently realized even in parallel computer systems that are made of classical microprocessors with von Neumann architecture and other components.
+To this end, Gao has led a series of parallel architecture and system projects where various aspects of dataflow models are improved and integrated in the design and implementation, ranging from innovations in programming paradigms, architecture features, system software technology, including novel program optimization and runtime system techniques.
 Gao's contribution was recognized by receiving the ACM Fellow and IEEE Fellow in 2007.

 Gao's research focused in dataflow models, parallel computing, computer system architecture, program analysis and optimization techniques.